 Last December Capital One introduced a transferrable points currency for their Venture and Spark products, which was an exciting development.

-The Venture and Spark cards were previously useful for earning rewards that could be redeemed as cash towards a travel purchase, though the miles can now be transferred to airlines as well.
+The Venture and Spark cards were previously useful for earning rewards that could be redeemed as cash towards a travel purchase, though the miles can now be transferred to airlines and hotels as well.

 I’ve been impressed that Capital One has continued to improve the program since introducing it.
 In addition to them offering transfer bonuses, we’ve also seen them add more partners.

-Capital One currently has 15 transfer partners (they added JetBlue as a transfer partner a few weeks ago), and they’ve been great about having transfer promos as well.
+Capital One currently has 17 transfer partners (they recently added JetBlue as a transfer partner), and they’ve been great about having transfer promos as well.

 New Capital One transfer bonus to Flying Blue